-Ardmore Police Chief Ken Grace also cross-deputized tribal officers in his area, Chickasaw Nation’s Light Horse Police Department, with police powers in the city.
+Ardmore Police Chief understands the manpower need all too well.
+“Like any police department or sheriff’s office, it seems like you never have enough officers.”
+Grace also partnered with the tribes and cross-deputized the tribal marshals in his area.
 “We can always call upon them any time to help us and vice versa,” says Grace.
 “It’s a great partnership and I hope it never ends.”

 Tribal nations are helping communities by providing boots on the ground, but they’re also providing something equally as important — the funds to purchase new equipment for emergency responders.

 The Anadarko Fire Department was a recent recipient of tribal generosity.
 The Delaware Nation contributed to the purchase of a thermal imaging camera which allows firefighters to see through the smoke and rescue potential victims quicker.
 “It gives us the ability to quickly scan a room and look for heat signature sources,” explains Assistant Fire Chief Brandon Sanders.
 “We use these every fire.”

 It’s finding victims and saving lives.
 Learn more about the high-technology camera.

 Another donation helped purchase a $135,000 brush truck.
 The truck is used for grass and land fires.
 “Having that piece of equipment enables us to have a better response, and a safer response, so that we can minimize the threat,” says Fire Chief Greg Scott.